Safeguarding Partnership Training Team

-The Wirral Safeguarding Childrens Board (WSCB) and Safeguarding Adults Partnership Board (SAPB) have a multi-agency pool of trainers who deliver a wide range of training for all partner agencies across the Wirral.
+The Wirral Safeguarding Children Partnership (WSCP) have a multi-agency pool of trainers who deliver a wide range of training for all partner agencies across the Wirral.

-This pool of trainers is made up of colleagues from health, social care, education, DASS and partner agencies, delivering subjects in their own areas of expertise, bringing a wealth of knowledge and experience to each training event.
-The training pool is supported by the Training Officer and Training Administrator who co-ordinate the training and provide practical support.
+This pool of trainers is made up of colleagues from health, social care, and other partner agencies, delivering subjects in their own areas of expertise, bringing a wealth of knowledge and experience to each training event.
+The training pool is supported by the Training Officer who co-ordinates the training and provides practical support.

 The pool of trainers have regular meetings to support each other and share best practice as well as keeping up to date with current issues.

 The training team are always looking for experienced practitioners who may be interested in joining the training pool.
-Please contact the Training Officer on 0151 666 4505 for more information.
+Please email [email protected] for more information.